Garfield holds off stubborn West Seattle

 It was late.
 It was tense.

-But in the end the No. 2 Garfield Bulldogs beat the No. 7 West Seattle Wildcats 55-50 in a Metro League boys basketball game.
+But in the end No. 2 Garfield beat No. 7 West Seattle 55-50 in a Metro League boys basketball game.

-The game didn’t start until 9:30 p.m. on Friday and saw a fight nearly break out just before halftime.
+“There was a lot of build-up coming into this game (because) West Seattle is a program on the rise,” Garfield coach Ed Haskins said.
+“I’m really proud of the way our team grinded it out.
+It’s a very low-scoring game for us.
+They like it like that and we got them at their own style.”

-The Bulldogs improved to 11-2 overall and 8-0 in the Metro.
-West Seattle is 8-4, 4-3.
-Its other three losses are to Nathan Hale, Rainier Beach and Kentwood — all teams ranked in the top four of their classifications.
+The matchup was the headliner of four games at West Seattle’s gym and didn’t start until 9:30 p.m.
+Garfield wasn’t itself due to injuries to its pair of Washington commits.

 Most Read Stories